c88032111/solc/docs/control-structures.rst

             // Accessing stack variables here will lead to errors. jump(three)
         two:
-            7 // push somehting onto the stack jump(one)
+            7 // push something onto the stack jump(one)
         three:
     }